nii-gakunin-cloud/ccrd-website/sc22/CREST/index.md

     -   Select a building template of the target application environment (a Jupyter Notebook file)
     -   Run
 -	A Python-based development kit called VCP SDK and a monitoring tool are provided.
--	Jupyter Notebook-based templates for typical academic applications, such as moodle, Galaxy, and OpenHPC, are provided.
+-	Jupyter Notebook-based templates for typical academic applications, such as Moodle, CoursewareHub, Cloud Burst, and OpenHPC, are provided.

 ![OCS](figs/ocs.r1.png)